ADaBenxiong/Logical-Reasoning-MRC/README.md

 We utilize RoBerta as our backbone model, and we use inductive learning graph neural network.
 We propose a new model **EIGN**, an entity inference graph network.

-We verify our result on ReClor dataset and LogiQA dataset.
+We verify our results on ReClor dataset and LogiQA dataset.

 Our code reference: